Sutheaswari Mudukasan

-Sutheaswari Mudukasan (born 1985) is a badminton player from Malaysia.
+Sutheaswari Mudukasan (born ca 1985) is a badminton player from Malaysia.
 She was part of the national women's team that won the bronze medal at the 2005 Southeast Asian Games.
 She played at the 2005 World Badminton Championships in the women's singles event, survived the first round before losing to Li Li of Singapore in the second round.